dougmolineux/cryptoid/README.md

 [x] Update Tab One Title to be Cryptoid

-[] Add buy sell buttons to crypto prices tab
+[x] Add buy sell buttons to crypto prices tab

-[] Create buy / sell view (with slider, confirm, cancel button)
+[x] Create buy / sell view (with slider, confirm, cancel button)

 [] Update so that buy / sell modifies player money and portfolio value

 [] Randomize Crypto prices (by a random percentage)

-[] Add Next button to the Player information tab
+[x] Add Next button to the Player information tab

+[] Make background color of everythgin to #ffedb3

+[] Add to state player stock information (price bought at, total shares)

+[] Turn minimumTrackTintColor inside cryptoid-rn-project/components/CryptoPrices.tsx into a variable

+[] Get new lines between Player money and money value